Travis Willingham Bio, career, net worth & more

 Moreover, little Ronin is often featured in his parents’ Instagram profiles.
 Just a month after Ronin’s arrival, Travis Willingham updated fans about how he is enjoying his new role as a father.

-In addition, Willingham is known for his work as one of the cast members of Critical Role, a web series where famous voice actors play Dungeons & Dragons.
-The web series was the Webby Winner and the People’s Voice Winner in the “Games (Video Series & Channels)” category at the 2019 Webby Awards.
+In addition to his work in voice acting, Willingham is one of the core cast members of Critical Role, a popular web series where renowned voice actors play Dungeons & Dragons.
+The show received the 2019 Webby Awards for both Webby Winner and People’s Voice Winner in the “Games (Video Series & Channels)” category.
+Willingham and his fellow cast members established Critical Role Productions, with Travis as the CEO.

 Anime: